grapa-dev/grapa/docs-src/docs/getting_started.md

 ## Automatic File Loading

+**Important**: This is **runtime loading** - files are loaded when the function or class is first called, not at compile time.
+This differs from the `include` command which loads files at compile time.

 Grapa includes a powerful automatic file loading mechanism that makes it easy to organize and reuse code:

 ### Creating Reusable Functions